centiservice/matssocket/matssocket-client-dart/README-development.md

 You can run the tests from within your IDE, e.g. IntelliJ.
 Just right-click on the `test`-directory and choose 'Run Tests' This by default runs on the VM/Kernel target, and is very fast.

-You need a Dart SDK that IntelliJ can use, and the one downloaded by Gradle works fine and you'll get the correct version.
-Find the installation path as described above.
-Just note that you might have to restart the Dart analyzer each time after the Gradle download task runs, since the SDK will be overwritten and the analyzer thus crashes!
+You need a Dart SDK that IntelliJ can use, and the one downloaded by Gradle works fine, and you'll get the correct version.
+Find the installation path as described above (run `download` task).
+Just note that you might have to restart the Dart analyzer after the Gradle download task runs, since the SDK will be overwritten and the analyzer thus crashes!